---

 Then start using the console, but be careful!
 You're in a production environment.

-To access an interactive shell as the root
+To access an interactive shell as the `root` user, run:

 fly ssh console --pty -C '/bin/bash'